fterh/sneakpeek/README.md

 4. Possibly commit minor bug fixes to the release branch
 5. Merge the release branch into `master` and `develop`

-This project follows this [Git branching workflow](https://nvie.com/posts/a-successful-git-branching-model/):
+This project follows this [Git branching workflow](https://nvie.com/posts/a-successful-git-branching-model/).

-## How it works
+## Operation
 ### General
 `main.py` starts the bot and calls `scan(subreddit)` (in `scan.py`),
 which monitors for new submissions in the provided subreddit.